DIVNICK™ Operating Instructions

 A swift "wristy" action is required.
 Power and muscle does not work, so don't hold the head and grip with a "full hand," grip it lightly with your fingers and thumb as shown.

 Notice in the picture above that I am bending over a little so that my forearm is more perpendicular to the shaft.
 This promotes a straight-down motion.
-Your elbow needs to be at the same level as the head of the club.
+Your elbow needs to be at the same level as the head of the club at impact.
 You don't want to strike the ground at an angle.

 The second joint is sometimes stubborn and may require several strikes.
 The "secret" is to make a swift and loose wristy snap straight down.
 Don't worry about hurting the club.
 Just make sure you avoid getting your fingers pinched.